 This CP/CPS is governed, construed and interpreted in accordance with the laws of Tunisia.
-This choice of law is made to ensure consistency with TunTrust CA restriction to issue SSL Certificate for entities under the Tunisian jurisdiction.
+This choice of law is made to ensure uniform interpretation of this CP/CPS, regardless of the place of residence or place of use of TunTrust Certificates.
 The law of Tunisia applies also to all TunTrust commercial or contractual relationships in which this CP/CPS may apply or quoted implicitly or explicitly in relation to TunTrust products and services where TunTrust acts as a provider, supplier, beneficiary receiver or otherwise.